Cover Image for How to Invest: Margin of Safety & Payback Time

 Phil Town

-Welcome to the introduction to rule #1 course, I’m Phil Town and this is Tutorial 8: Margin of Safety (Part 3)- Payback Time.
+Welcome to the introduction to Rule #1 course, I'm Phil Town and this is Tutorial 8: Margin of Safety (Part 3)- Payback Period.

 This is part 8 of a 9-part series on How to Invest using Rule #1 strategies